Want to plan the perfect Bruges one-day itinerary? Read on below for a little inspiration!

 Stop 12 – Enjoy the evening

-If that doesn’t sound like your cup of tea you can find more of my Bruges restaurant recommendation in this guide.
+If that doesn’t sound like your cup of tea, then you can find plenty more delicious foodie options in Bruges in my comprehensive Bruges restaurant guide with options to suit every palette.

 Have more time?